BalloonBox-Inc/polkadot-analytics/PolkaBox.md

 **How did you hear about the Grants Program?** We heard through the Web3 Foundation Webpage.

-**Have you ever applied for other grants?** Yes, we have applied for another grant to fund this project proposal.
+**Have you ever applied for other grants?** Yes, we have applied for another grant to fund an entirely different project.
 We are waiting for approval.